 She also has a measurement of neuroticism, anxiety, sexual assault, total mental illness, and depression.
 Using these, one can build a latent variable and see if it correlates with PMS symptoms.

 It’s debatable as to whether experiencing sexual assault as an adult counts as an indicator of neuroticism.
-More neurotic girls are probably more likely to get sexually assaulted, and sexual assault is likely to cause mental harm.
-Regardless, I would assume a lot of it comes down to luck.
+More neurotic girls are probably more likely to get sexually assaulted, and sexual assault is going to cause mental harm in the short term.
+A more uncharitable judgement is that what constitutes sexual assault is not definitive, and neurotic girls are more likely to label grey sexual encounters as rapes.

 In addition, many girls selected an unusual amount of mental illnesses.
-I don’t think a girl who selected 10 mental illnesses is much more mentally ill than a girl who selected 5.
+It’s not clear, a priori, if a girl who selected 10 mental illnesses is much more mentally ill than a girl who selected 5.
 Because of this, I am winsorizing all girls who selected more than 8 mental illnesses to 8.

 Here is the summary of the output of different methods used for calculating the correlation between neuroticism and PMS: